• Skip to content

 The Outcome

 The images from this project have served Greenway Studio Architecture and Frontera Homes extensively.
-They feature prominently on each firm’s website, respectively, and contributed to submissions that earned four CARE Awards in 2023: Best New Home Design Under 4,000 sq ft, Best Interior Under 4,000 sq ft, Most Innovative Feature, and Best Addition/Renovation.
+They feature prominently on each firm’s website and contributed to submissions that earned four CARE Awards in 2023: Best New Home Design Under 4,000 sq ft, Best Interior Under 4,000 sq ft, Most Innovative Feature, and Best Addition/Renovation.

 Dwell magazine subsequently featured the project, and it was voted one of the publication’s Most Popular Houses of 2023.